agsb/minute/docs/linux.6.10.7.source.stats.md

 The [linux kernel 6.10.7](https://cdn.kernel.org/pub/linux/kernel/v6.x/linux-6.10.7.tar.xz) was used as reference for frequency analysis of programming languages.

-Only ASCII 0x0-07F characters allowed, all upper case letters converted to lower case, all tabs and spaces to 'S', all new line to 'A', all controls deleted.
+Only ASCII 0x0-07F characters allowed, all upper case letters converted to lower case, all tabs and spaces to 'S', all new-lines to 'A', all controls deleted.
 All sequences of A or S are compressed into one A or S, despite diminish the counters.

 Also consider that words do not have the same context as in books, and some symbols are used primarily for commentary and decoration.